iMorpheus/Battlefield/README.md

 - Dog Tags are collected from enemy players.
 - Players can equip Dog Tags they have collected from enemy players.
 - There are 720 collectable Dog Tags in BF4.
-- There are 288 left-side Dog Tags and 432 right-side Dog Tags.
+- There are 288 left-side Dog Tags
+- There are 432 right-side Dog Tags.
 - I have collected 368 out of the 720 collectable Dog Tags.
 - I have collected 273 out of the 288 collectable left-side Dog Tags.
 - I have collected 95 out of the 431 collectable right-side Dog Tags.